Should We Keep Handwriting in the Homeschool Mix?

 I never considered myself passionate about teaching handwriting.
 In fact, I have always disliked the idea of struggling with it.
-For those of us who have children that struggle with writing, and even those who don’t, it is tempting in this age of digital communication to forget about it all together.
+For those of us who have children that struggle with writing, and even those who don’t, it is tempting in this age of digital communication to forget about it all together and not keep handwriting as part of our curriculum.
 Why is it so important anyway?
 Now that so much of our communication is being done through emails and text messages, is it really worth spending the time?
 Before you decide to do away with cursive or handwriting in your homeschool program, consider these reasons to stick with it.

 First, handwriting is easy to teach.
 It doesn’t need to take great effort.
 It is something that develops over time with regular practice.
 10-15 minutes each day should be adequate time to be effective if done regularly.
 It’s also important that you’re teaching your child in a way that is developmentally appropriate.
 Writing is part of small muscle coordination skills.
 Regular practice certainly helps in developing this, but children’s abilities and timing will differ.
 It’s also easy for homeschoolers to teach because you have much more control over YOUR method which provides consistency.
 Whatever the method and style, keep it simple and positive.